 - Bawdy Song: "Pirate Jenny" and to a lesser extent "Barbara Song", and "The Ballad of Sexual Dependency" are all in a genre of "cabaret music" sung by women at those clubs; for a different kind of Bawdy Song, the "Cannon Song" is based on rousing soldier music in the manner of Kipling's "Barrack-Room Ballads" (Brecht was a Kipling fan), and is intended as a deconstruction of them.

-- Bowdlerization: Most adaptions make the mistake of doing the production like a Broadway Musical, make the characters Lighter and Softer, remove the political and social criticial version and clean up all the song lyrics, in other works make it into a remake of the original The Beggar's Opera rather than the Darker and Edgier version it is.
+- Most adaptions do the production like a Broadway Musical, make the characters Lighter and Softer, remove the political views, and clean up all the song lyrics, in other words make it into a remake of the original The Beggar's Opera rather than the Darker and Edgier version it was originally supposed to be.

 - Cat Fight: Between Polly and Lucy in the "Jealousy Duet".
 Mostly musical in the stage directions, but tends to be "spiced up" in productions, especially the 1960s movie version.